-My research and writing revolve around the convergences and dynamics of nature conservation, sustainable tourism, development and indigenous people.
-Empirically, I have explored and studied these mostly in southern Africa (Namibia and South Africa), where I have lived and worked in the past (Namibia).
+My research and writing revolve around the convergences and dynamics of nature conservation, (sustainable) tourism, development and indigenous people.
+Empirically, I have explored and studied these mostly in southern Africa (Namibia and South Africa), where I have lived and worked in the past (Namibia), and a bit in Indonesia.
 I conducted my PhD research in this same area, based on discourse analysis and ethnographic fieldwork among the San (Bushmen) people.
 As a heavily marginalised group, these indigenous people often end up in tourism settings (not always by their own choice), and so become part of the larger global tourism industry and networks.
 Since tourism in southern Africa is mostly nature-based, and because most of the San people live in rural areas, their involvement in tourism cannot be seen apart from their involvement in nature conservation; many have ended up in ecotourism development projects, often as an important element of larger Community-based Natural Resource Management (CBNRM) programs.
 A crucial element in my research was to analyse power relations and to investigate the San’s perceptions on these dynamics.

 This research has allowed me to become involved in broader academic debates, which in turn have given my research global relevance and reach.
 For example, I have argued that tourism—often presented these days as a crucial instrument for nature conservation and sustainable development—tends to mask and at times even fortify socio-economic inequalities and marginalisation.
 Moreover, through my deconstruction of the concept of indigeneity, I am also responding to a global, essentialised and commodified image of indigenous peoples as ‘ecological stewards’ of nature, while showing how indigeneity is mainly an important political instrument to articulate belonging.
 In turn, I have argued that such overarching structures and ideas enable and constrain people’s actions and (development) possibilities.